-In this course, students will examine the theoretical concepts, components, and regulations fundamental to implementing and maintaining renewable energy systems.
+In this course, students will examine the components, theoretical concepts, and regulations fundamental to implementing and maintaining renewable energy systems.
 They will apply basic skills to design and install photovoltaic and wind power systems.
 In addition, students will show knowledge of the design, installation, maintenance, and repair of an interconnected (backup) and off-grid residential solar energy system.

-ELED 1009L Preparatory Course for Board Exam and Laboratory 3 Credits
+ELED 1009L Preparatory Course for Board Exam and Laboratory